Nandan-D14/KK_EC_Website/README.md

-# 🎉 Kannada Rajyotsava Website
+# 🎉 Kannada Koota Website

 A full-stack website developed for **PESU Kannada Kutta's Rajyotsava celebrations**.
 This project showcases Kannada culture, events, and activities in a digital space.